The Cole Group is an executive recruiting firm that places CMOs and CROs at high-growth, VC-backed companies. I previously led product there.

 When I was first approached about a job, it was to address a specific challenge: clients were often slow to make a hire.
 Few CEOs have made such an important hire before and, understandably, they want to make the right decision.

 Purchasing a home is one of the most important decisions people can make.
 As a result, few feel comfortable making an offer on the first or second home they see—especially not first-time buyers.
 They want to “get a feel for the market” before deciding.

 However, new tools like Redfin and Zillow give buyers access to far more data than ever before, like sales comparisons, detailed descriptions, walk scores, school districts, and price estimates.
 As a result, homebuyers can understand the overall market and it instills the confidence to make an offer far more quickly.

-In short, I was hired to build the Zillow of executive recruiting—and the scope expanded from there.
+In short, I was hired to build the Zillow of executive recruiting.

 The biggest challenge was the research and getting the data right.

 Internally, we had twenty years of prior placement data, which was a great start.
 We also had a lot of data from VC partners (for those who don’t know, hiring talent for portfolio companies is a big part of the VC world).
 We also combed through public sources for additional details of executive hiring.

 We worked with mostly objective data, like the size, vertical, or GTM of the hiring company, since subjective data is extremely difficult to apply at scale or be consistent about in terms of methodology.
 We even created formulas to build on that data, like estimating seniority based on normalized titles and company type/size.